Anisha7366/WiDS-5.0-midterm/README.md

 **2. Estimating pi**

-  1. method: finding the area of a unit circle using monte carlo methods(using np.random).
+  1. method: finding the area of a unit circle using monte carlo integration(using np.random).
 That involves generating random points with -1<=x<=1, -1<=y<=1 and finding the number of points that lie inside the circle.

   2. Plot1: Estimated value of pi vs the number of testcases.
 Plot2: Percentage error(with np.pi) vs the number of testcases.